jcmoraisjr/haproxy-ingress/examples/modsecurity/README.md

   --expose
 ```

 ... and create its ingress resource.
+Remember to annotate waf as `modsecurity`.
 No need to use a valid domain, `echo.domain` below is fine:

 ```console
 $ kubectl create -f - <<EOF